How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 If you are a student, it is recommended you complete a surgical elective, and then ensure you reflect on it for evidence.
 Although usually undertaken at medical school, you can also do short electives in your FY3 if applying then.
 Some bursaries are available from surgical societies if undertaken later, with potentially more opportunities for hands-on surgical experience.

-If you have not had the opportunity to do a surgical placement, a 5 day taster week will get you 3 points.
+If you have not had the opportunity to do a surgical placement, a 5 day taster week will get you the highest grade.
 Use this as an opportunity to try out a subspecialty of interest to help you with preferencing your surgical jobs in CST.
 You can also use it to increase your operating logbook, network with surgeons and sign up to research or audits.

 Surgical experience: choose one of the following options

-I have attended a surgical taster week (minimum 5 days, can be non-consecutive days) 3 Proof of completion required
+I have attended a surgical taster week (minimum 5 days, can be non-consecutive days) A Proof of completion required

-I have not attended a surgical taster/ elective 0
+I have not attended a surgical taster/ elective B

 Quality Improvement (Clinical Audit)

 Full marks in this section requires you to have “lead in ALL aspects of a surgically themed clinical audit or QI project that has demonstrated change” (i.e. second cycle/ closed audit loop).
-This should be achievable if you choose a project early (ideally FY1 year) and identify regional/ national conferences/ meetings that allow submissions.
-This can be presented at national, regional or local level (not nationally only for full points as previously).
+This should be achievable if you choose a project early (ideally FY1 year).

 Notes: